Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Renormalized vacuum field fluctuations in dynamical scalar field background

-where $N_{0}\left(x\right)$ is the Bessel function, $F\left(x\right)$ are combination of Bessel and Struve functions defined in Ref.\cite{Davies:1979se} and $\bar{ M }\left(\eta \right)$ is described by the varying Higgs background field as $\bar{ M }\left(\eta \right) \simeq 3\lambda a\left(\eta \right) \phi^{2} \left(\eta \right)$.
-When the expansion of the Universe is slow and the background Higgs field $\phi \left(\eta \right)$ evolve quickly on the cosmological timescale, the vacuum field fluctuations enlarge in proportion to $\bar{ M }\left(\eta \right)$.
-The vacuum field fluctuations given by Eq.~(\ref{eq:erreljfjsd}) approximately equal to the first-order adiabatic approximation of Eq.~(\ref{eq:adbatigudf}) where the odd-order adiabatic number density is zero as $n^{(2n+1)}_{k}=0$.
-As previously discussed, the second-order approximation of the vacuum field fluctuations of Eq.~(\ref{eq:dggdfgg}) are written by
+When the expansion of the Universe is slow and the background Higgs field $\phi \left(\eta \right)$ evolves quickly on the cosmological timescale, the vacuum field fluctuations evolve in proportion to $\bar{ M }\left(\eta \right)$.
+The vacuum field fluctuations given by Eq.~(\ref{eq:erreljfjsd}) would be approximately equal to the first-order adiabatic approximation of Eq.~(\ref{eq:adbatigudf}) where the odd-order adiabatic number density is zero as $n^{(2n+1)}_{k}=0$.
+As previously discussed, the second-order approximation of the vacuum field fluctuations are given by Eq.~(\ref{eq:dggdfgg}),